 The quilt binding attachment will recommend the stitch setting to use.
 Try 50 wt.
-Cotton+Steel thread by Sulky in the needles for a nice lightweight thread application.
+Cotton+Steel Thread by Sulky in the needle for a nice lightweight thread application.
 Or choose 30 wt.
 Cotton Thread (Cotton Blendables® is particularly pretty along the binding) for more pronounced stitches.

-If using a serger, corners are somewhat bothersome when using this attachment; round the quilt corners prior to binding to negotiate the binding better.
+If using a serger, corners are somewhat bothersome when using this attachment; round the quilt corners of the quilt prior to binding to negotiate the binding better.